ighori/monique/README.md

 ## Who uses Monique Dashboards

 * [Monique.io](https://monique.io) - an enhanced web application + Javascript alarming, run using a highly-available cluster
+* [Monique.io Heroku add-on](https://elements.heroku.com/addons/moniqueio) - dynamically updated dashboards for dynos and individual URLs.
+The add-on uses the auto-creation of tiles feature to present metrics for each dyno and URL in use.
+The auto-creation of data series is used to dynamically add a HTTP status code to tiles displaying HTTP metrics.